andireuter/andireuter/README.md

 My name is Andi. :blush:

-I am a freelance iOS Developer with 5 years' experience and very skilled in UX concerning Apple apps.
+I am a Lead iOS Engineer with 11 years' experience and very skilled in UX concerning Apple apps.
 I also have expertise in Google Cloud and NodeJS backends.
 My native language is German.
 You can hire me for freelance jobs.
 Let's get in touch via [email](https://www.andireuter.com/contact) or [LinkedIn](https://www.linkedin.com/in/andireuter).

 [Get my resume](https://144032887.fs1.hubspotusercontent-eu1.net/hubfs/144032887/Andreas%20Reuter%20-%20Resume%20EN%20(latest).pdf)